2i2c-org/docs/admin/user-management/authentication-and-access.md

 :width: 100%
 :alt: Screenshot showing a list of members of the 2i2c-community-showcase GitHub Organization.

 Screenshot showing a list of [2i2c-community-showcase](https://github.com/orgs/2i2c-community-showcase/people) GitHub Organization members.
-The *People* tab menu is located at the top; the green *Invite member* button is located in the top right; the *Failed invitations* tab is located in the left sidebar and the *Member settings* icon is located next to each member account.
+The *People* tab menu is located at the top; the green *Invite member* button is located in the top right; the *Failed invitations* tab is located in the left sidebar and the {gui}`Member settings` icon is located next to each member account.

 :::

 1. Navigate to the GitHub Organization page at `https://github.com/<organization_name>`
-1. Invite a non-member to the organization by clicking the green *Invite member* button and searching by username, full name or email address.
+1. Invite a non-member to the organization by clicking the green {gui}`Invite member` button and searching by username, full name or email address.
 1. The invited user will receive an email and GitHub notification inviting them to join the GitHub Organization.

    :::{warning}
-   Invitations to join a GitHub Organization will expire after 7 days, after which you can cancel and then retry the invitation by clicking the *Failed invitations* tab in the left sidebar.
+   Invitations to join a GitHub Organization will expire after 7 days, after which you can cancel and then retry the invitation by clicking the {gui}`Failed invitations` tab in the left sidebar.

    :::